yazanobeidi/flow/README.md

 The current approach uses a stack of financial indicators which is consumed by a Q-learning algorithm which determines an Agent's action at a given step in the stream of financial quotes.

 Flow uses an idea called Scopes which is essentially a sampling of the time series quotes to discover trends along any sort of time interval.
-At every moment, the Supervisor ensures there is at least one Agent looking for an opportunity to boost profits.
+At every moment, the Supervisor ensures there is at least one Agent per scope looking for an opportunity to make a profitable trade.

 Currently trades CAD/USD from quotes taken from January 2016.
 A fork that actually ties into a trading platform practice account has also been developed - this fork actually makes a profit before accounting for spread.